-This Block our theme has focused on the Humanities subjects and students and teachers throughout the school have been learning about the importance of our subjects in different ways.
+This block theme has focused on the Humanities subjects and over the past five weeks, students throughout the school have learnt about the importance of these subjects in many ways.

 The Humanities are a broad range of subjects that are interested in understanding human behaviour, culture and society.
 Students of the Humanities think critically and speculatively within a historical context about the world around them and consider the relationships between people and their natural and social environments.

 This has been a very fun block, with students have been taking part in a range of fun Humanities-related activities in Primary school.
 Each topic began with an exciting entry point varying from chocolate tasting with different ingredients, to playing coding games, or debating about world issues.
 There was a range of activities that happened in every classroom throughout the block.

 Each class shared where they were from and looked at their country on a map and each class learnt about flags from around the world.
 Key Stage 2 students took part in a highly competitive and very exhilarating flag quiz.
 The flags were not easy... would you know what the flag of Nepal or Togo looks like?
 Well, most of our children DID and our quiz finalists named them in the fastest time - Well done!

 In Secondary, a wide range of different activities took place to get students engaged and excited about the different Humanities subjects.
 Over 20 students took part in the Geoguessr Knockout Competition, a browser-based game that puts you somewhere randomly on Google Maps with a Street View and you need to guess where you are using visual clues in a limited amount of time.
 Congratulations again to Tikhon from Year 8A who won the competition and who displayed some truly outstanding geographical knowledge of the world!

 Key Stage 3 students took part in the annual Humanities House Quiz where students in each Form group banded together in their Houses and answered a series of questions on Geography, History, Computer Science and Economics for House Points.